yangliuy/TopicExpertiseModel/README.md

 3. I didn't upload the data under ./data folder since the total size is too large.
 But I upload some used experimental data into a dropbox folder.
 You can find the experimental data here.
 [Download](https://www.dropbox.com/sh/42vei96g0vf56dy/AAATUsvDMq7uXkkPsDF87K5pa?dl=0).

-4. I am happy that many readers sent emails to me on questions about the paper and code since the paper was published.
+4. I am happy that many readers of our CIKM'13 paper sent emails to me on questions about the paper and code since the paper was published.
 I am always trying my best to reply to those emails.
 My latest email address is lyang@cs.umass.edu / yangliuyx@gmail.com.
-You can also use the "Issues" function in Github so that there are QA threads which can be referred to by future readers.
+I encourange you to use the "Issues" function in Github (https://github.com/yangliuy/TopicExpertiseModel/issues) so that there are QA threads which can be referred to by future readers.